 Caroline MacIntyre joined Australian Dairy Farmers in June 2016 as Executive Assistant to the President and CEO.

 Caroline's primary focus at ADF is to provide secretarial support as well as diary and travel arrangements for the President and CEO.
+Caroline is also responsible for the planning and coordination of ADF and ADIC functions and events.
 She works closely with the Office Administrator/Receptionist, in the development and implementation of effective office administrative systems, processes and procedures, the induction of new staff members and the management of service providers.